UbeJelly/VOICEVOX_Godot/README.md

 | [Other functions](#other-functions)						| The other available functions to use.								|
 | [Features](#features)										| Some stuff to make the project interesting or easier to maintain.	|
 | [License](#license)										| The license of this project.										|

+## Setup
+This is a guide to setup this API wrapper and the speech synthesis VOICEVOX.

+Firstly, here are the steps for using the `VOICEVOXClient` scripts and scenes.
+1. Make a new Godot 4 project.
+2. Copy the `Data` folder, `VOICEVOXClient.gd`, and `VOICEVOXClient.tscn` into the new project directory.
+3. Instance `VOICEVOXClient` and add it as a child of your main scene.

+After that you need a copy of VOICEVOX; either download it from [VOICEVOX releases](https://voicevox.hiroshiba.jp/), or clone [VOICEVOX Engine](https://github.com/VOICEVOX/voicevox_engine) from its repository.
+You can also follow the steps below for standalone or docker setup.

+### Standalone setup
+The great thing for this setup is that you only have to launch the VOICEVOX app every time you need to.
+The downside is that it uses its GUI.

+1. Download from [VOICEVOX releases](https://voicevox.hiroshiba.jp/) based on your platform (e.g. Windows, Linux, etc.) or clone [VOICEVOX Engine](https://github.com/VOICEVOX/voicevox_engine) from their repository.
+2. Run the executable program VOICEVOX.
+3. Check http://127.0.0.1:50021/docs in a browser.
+If it opens the documentation then it works and you can use it on Godot.

+### Docker setup
+The good thing for this setup is that its headless, i.e. no GUI involved.
+The downside is you have to run the engine and server through Docker.

+> [!NOTE]
+> While this setup is done on terminal, it is possible to setup with Godot as well via `OS.execute()`.
+> This is a headless setup; we will only use the TTS engine without their GUI.

+1. Git clone [VOICEVOX Engine](https://github.com/VOICEVOX/voicevox_engine): `git clone https://github.com/VOICEVOX/voicevox_engine.git`
+2. Run [Docker](https://www.docker.com/) image: `docker run --rm -p '127.0.0.1:50021:50021' voicevox/voicevox_engine:cpu-latest`
+3. Check http://127.0.0.1:50021/docs in a browser.
+If it opens the documentation then it works and you can use it on Godot.

 ## Usage
 > [!NOTE]